azotheblue/blog/resume.md

 💭Lesson Learned

 This was my first job in the Information Technology realm so there were numerous lessons that I learned.
-The most impactful though was my realization of the value of customer service.
+The most impactful one was my realization of the value of customer service.
 Being able to relate and communicate efficiently is of great importance.
-If you are not able to, it is a frustrating experience for both parties.
+If you are not able to, it is a extremely frustrating experience for both parties.

 Though my definition of a customer has changed over time, this lesson is still of great relevance today.

 🥇Greatest Accomplishment

-Created a Role Based system for account access, an effort that span many months.
+Created a Role Based system for account access, an effort that span over many months.
 In talking to many different clinics and departments, I was able to create 50 different roles.
 This replaced the archaic mirror based access system that we had.
 Even before I had any Cyber experience, I knew that this type of system had to go.

 🎯Skills Gained